 Preparing Acting Instructor-Graduate Student (AI-GS) Case Submissions

-Acting Instructor-Graduate Student (AI-GS) appointments must be approved by both the Graduate Division Associate Dean for Student Support and the Academic Senate’s Committee on Courses of Instruction (COCI) before the appointment can be formally offered to the student and entered into HCM.
+Acting Instructor-Graduate Student (AI-GS) appointments must be approved by both the Graduate Division Associate Dean for Student Support and the Academic Senate’s Committee on Courses of Instruction (COCI) before the appointment can be formally offered to the student and entered into UCPath.
 COCI has final authority to approve these cases.

 Qualifications for an AI-GS Appointee